Note: This is part two of a multi-part series exploring the various units within the U.K. Special Forces (UKSF).

 The Special Reconnaissance Regiment (SRR) specializes in intelligence, surveillance, and reconnaissance (ISR) operations.
 The mystery surrounding the regiment is even greater than that of its counterparts, the SAS and SBS: Very little information about the unit has ever reached the public domain.
 The SRR is believed to support SAS/SBS operations by providing close target reconnaissance, surveillance, and “eyes-on” intelligence.
 The regiment uses state-of-the-art electronic surveillance equipment to eavesdrop on its targets.
 Teaming up with members from 18 (UKSF) Signals Regiment, SRR provides tactical signals intelligence (SIGINT) for special operations missions.
 The SRR recruits from all three U.K. branches of service.
 It is the only UKSF regiment to permit women in operational positions.

 The Special Reconnaissance Operator

-Photography is a critical skill for all things surveillance, so candidates learn the basics right through to nighttime infrared photography.
+Photography is a critical skill for all things surveillance, so candidates learn the basics skills right through to nighttime infrared photography.
 They also study how to conceal visual recording devices within their clothing.
 Candidates learn numerous methods of surveillance, including hiding in bushes, staying concealed on rooftops, covertly following a target on foot, and conducting surveillance from vehicles.
 Each operator develops the ability to covertly observe, follow, and communicate via radio.

 Operators also study how to install electronic eavesdropping devices (wiretaps) and covert cameras.
 They engage in planting tracking devices on vehicles, in weapons caches, and on individuals.
 They’re taught lock picking and key copying to facilitate breaking into houses and businesses so they can plant eavesdropping devices without being exposed.
 Special Reconnaissance operators also learn language skills best suited to their area of operations.